sagemath/trac_to_gh/Issue 6505.md

 # Issue 6505: [with patch, needs review] Sage banner: include warning if a prerelease

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6505

 Original creator: jhpalmieri